 10. Bage Bahu Kalika Temple: Lush green gardens around an ancient fort, featuring fountains with colored lights, a lake views.
 Located on the mountain and built in a fort, Bage Bahu fort also has a famous Kalika temple.
 The sunset looks gorgeous from this place and the temple is visited by thousands every day.

 11. Jamwant Gufa: Its another Lord Shivas cave located at a sacred place.
 There are many caves located in the Himalayas that are believed to be sacred, Jamwant Gufa is one of them.
 This is the same Jamwant from Ramayana, people believe he stayed in the cave to pray after the war in Lanka was over.
 We reached here during the evening aarti and felt blessed.

 12. Raghunath Temple: Raghunath temple is one of the biggest shrines in Jammu- Kashmir after Vaishno Devi.
 It was built by King Ranjit Singh.
 The temple is named after Lord Rama, evening aarti here was bliss and we were fortunate to experience it twice during our trip.

-Our trip was fantastic, we took rickshaw to visit places near Katra and Taxi otherwise.
-Kids enjoyed hiking up, visiting caves and all the thrills and excitement.
+Our trip was fantastic, we took a rickshaw to visit places near Katra and Taxi otherwise.
+Kids enjoyed hiking up, visiting caves, and all the thrills and excitement.
 We hope Mata Rani will call us soon to visit her again.
 Have a nice trip!
 May Mata Vaishno bless you all!